 Once the gums heal after the placing of the abutment, it is time to choose your new teeth.
 You can opt for fixed or removable implants.
 The crown is made of an impression taken of your mouth so it fits perfectly, and the color can be chosen to match the surrounding teeth.

-If you want to learn more about dental implants, call Walden Dental Group today.
+If you want to learn more about dental implants, call our Chandler dental office.
 We are happy to schedule an appointment for you with Dr. Walden.